kisudsoe/SNP_prioritization_T1D/README.md

 To download **GWAS Catalog data**, you can [search certain disease](https://www.ebi.ac.uk/gwas/).
 In this study, we downloaded [SNP-sets for type 1 diabetes](https://www.ebi.ac.uk/gwas/efotraits/EFO_0001359).
 Then you can run R code file for filtering the GWAS Catalog data as below command line:

+- Instead of `[ ]`, you have to put the file path or value by the options.

 ```cmd
 Rscript T1D_gwas.r [GWAS_file_path] [p-value_criteria]
 ```